mrcavalcanti/mosaicoo/docs/sources/panels/library-panels/unlink-library-panel.md

 +++
 aliases = ["/docs/grafana/latest/panels/library-panels/unlink-library-panel/", "/docs/sources/panels/library-panels/unlink-library-panel/"]
-title = "Unlink a Grafana library panel" weight = 50
+title = "Unlink a Mosaicoo library panel" weight = 50
 +++

-# Unlink a Grafana library panel
+# Unlink a Mosaicoo library panel

 Unlink a library panel when you want to make a change to the panel and not affect other instances of the library panel.